 Name of Child: Staff Member Reporting Concern:

-Nature of Concern:
+Nature of Concern: Wellbe ing

 Action Taken:

 Date: Signature:

-Part 2 - to be completed by the Designated Person for Child Protection
+Part 2 - to be completed b y the Designated Person for Child Protection

-DSL- recorded on Concern form
+DSL- recorded on Concern

 Date:

-Appendix D - Raising safeguarding concerns about a child Please note national good practice guidance is shown on page 17 of Keeping Children Safe In Education 2021
+Appendix D - Raising safeguarding concerns about a child \ Please note national good practice guidance is shown on page 17 of Keeping Children Safe In Education 2022 affected by:

-Safeguarding concern arises from information which indicates that a child has or may have been affected by:
+Safeguarding concern arises from information which indicates that a child has or may have been

-- Behaviour that has harmed (or may have harmed) a child(ren) - Been exposed to criminal activities that could or have caused harm to a child(ren)
+- behaviour that has harmed (or may have harmed) a child(ren) - been exposed to criminal activities that could or have caused harm to a child(ren)

-If the child discloses an incident to you explain to the child that you will share this information with a senior member of staff in order to help them
+If the child discloses an incident to you:

-Listen carefully to and take seriously what the child is saying

-Reassure the child who has made the disclosure to you and say that they have done the right thing and assure them that you believe them

-Give the child time to talk, but do not probe or ask leading questions.

-Investigation is not your responsibility

-Do not promise to keep secrets.

-All allegations of harm or potential harm must be acted upon.

-Do not confront the person subject to the allegation

-Record what has been said as soon as possible after the conversation and ensure that a Designated Safeguarding Lead (DSL) is notified immediately.
+- explain to the child that you will share this information with a senior member of staff in order to help them. - Listen carefully to and take seriously what the child is saying. - Reassure the child who has made the disclosure to you and say that they have done the right thing and assure them that you believe them. - Give the child time to talk, but do not probe or ask leading questions. - Investigation is not your responsibility. - Do not promise to keep secrets. - All allegations of harm or potential harm must be acted upon. - Do not confront the person subject to the allegation - Record what has been said as soon as possible after the conversation and ensure that a DSL is notified immediately.

-Names of DSLs can be added here

-School setting may also decide to include a copy of the good practice flowchart so all staff can see what will happen to referrals

-As soon as you can, complete a Record of Concern form (located in the office filing cabinet).
+As soon as you can, complete a cause for concern reporting form (located in the staff room on the safeguarding board).
 If you are noting bruising or marks, be sure to include the size, quantity and colour of the bruising or marks.